 Kovack Advisors is a financial advisor firm based in Fort Lauderdale, Florida, whose motto is "Independent.
 Strong.
 Supportive."
 Though the firm serves both individual and institutional clients, it focuses on the former.
-In total, the firm has billions of dollars in assets under management (AUM), as well as over 9,500 client accounts to its name.
+In total, the firm has billions of dollars in assets under management (AUM) and over 11,000 clients.

-This is a fee-based firm, which means it can receive compensation in the form of either client-paid fees or third-party commissions for things like insurance.
+This is a fee-based firm, which means it's advisors can receive compensation in the form of either client-paid fees or third-party commissions for things like insurance or securities.
 A fee-only firm, on the other hand, earns all income from client-paid fees.

 Kovack Advisors Background

-Founded in 2004 by former chairman Ronald Kovack and current president Brian Kovack, the firm functions as a registered investment advisor (RIA) that also works with a network of independent advisors who are scattered throughout the country.
+Founded in 2004 by former chairman Ronald Kovack and Brian Kovack, current president Chris Mills, the firm functions as a registered investment advisor (RIA) that also works with a network of independent advisors who are scattered throughout the country.
 The firm is a wholly-owned subsidiary of Kovack Financial, LLC.
-Today, the firm is run by Brian Kovack, executive vice president and chief compliance officer (CCO) Chris Mills and senior vice president Melinda Wolfe.
+Today, the firm is run by president Chris Mills and vice president for advisory services Melinda Wolfe.